jaredjbarnes/clarity-pattern-parser/README.md

 ```

 ## Regex
-The "Regex" pattern uses regular expressions to match patterns
+The `Regex` pattern uses regular expressions to match patterns.
 ```ts
 import { Regex } from "clarity-pattern-parser";